Efficient Portfolio, has called for more awareness when it comes to making ethical investments.

 Last year, the National Trust was criticised for investing in a fund with holdings in fossil fuel companies, while the Church of England was shown to have ploughed funds into Wonga, despite having publicly criticised the payday lender.

-Chartered Financial Planner and founder of Efficient Portfolio, Charlie Reading said: “For many, there is a fine line between personal-gain and contributing to the world around us.
+Founder of Efficient Portfolio, Charlie Reading said: “For many, there is a fine line between personal-gain and contributing to the world around us.
 We all have our own needs, wants and hopes, and it’s often not viable to sacrifice our own wellbeing to help others, despite an urge to do so.